nagasudhirpulla/taming_python/blog/skills/logging_syslog.md

 module(load="imudp")
 input(type="imudp" port="514")
 ```
+* Make sure the following lines are present in the configuration for listening at UDP port 514
 * rsyslog server can be restarted after configuration changes using the following command
 ```bash
 sudo systemctl restart rsyslog